Dust destruction by the supernova remnant forward shock in a turbulent interstellar medium: Results

 However, a comparison at the same end shock velocities as in Appendix~\ref{sec:appendix-same_FS_v} still shows the trend of more dust destruction with a higher average ISM density because the shell has not yet formed during the modeled period.
-Thus, a higher dust fraction and more dust mass is destroyed in the high density ISM than in the intermediate density cases.
-We note that this comparison has to be judged carefully since the SNR shock does not encounter many filamentary structures in the higher Mach number simulations yet, and thus, mostly evolves in a void with a density \unit[$n\lesssim$10]{cm$^{-3}$}, rather resembling an intermediate or low density case.
+Thus, a higher dust fraction and more dust mass is destroyed in the high-density ISM than in the intermediate-density cases.
+We note that this comparison has to be judged carefully since the SNR shock does not encounter many filamentary structures in the higher Mach number simulations yet, and thus, mostly evolves in a void with a density \unit[$n\lesssim$10]{cm$^{-3}$}, rather resembling an intermediate- or low-density case.
 Thus, the dust destruction in the higher Mach number simulations is also much lower than in the homogeneous ISM with large differences of up to 36\%.

 Smaller differences are found after \unit[10]{kyr} of evolution time.
 The destruction efficiency from the homogeneous to the strongly turbulent ISM case is only reduced by 11\% for the silicate grains and 14\% for the carbonaceous grains, as seen in Fig.~\ref{fig:destr_results_same_density_different_M}.
-This is less than in the intermediate density cases and similar to the low density cases although the filaments are able to slow down the shock more efficiently and almost stop it at high densities.
+This is less than in the intermediate-density cases and similar to the low-density cases although the filaments are able to slow down the shock more efficiently and almost stop it at high densities.
 The forward shock shape at the end of our simulations is similar to the initial filament structures, as shown in Fig.~\ref{fig:zoom_filament_stopping}, and almost no finger-like shapes are formed but some dust-shielding cloudlets occur.
-However, due to the shell formation in the high density cases and the subsequent shift of significant destruction mechanisms, the shielding ability of the filaments decreases.
+However, due to the shell formation in the high-density cases and the subsequent shift of significant destruction mechanisms, the shielding ability of the filaments decreases.
 Since shattering is more efficient in higher density media, it shrinks the difference in dust destruction between the homogeneous and strongly turbulent cases by destroying dust in dense filaments more efficiently than in the homogeneous and weakly turbulent runs.
-Thus, at roughly \unit[4]{kyr}, the dust destruction efficiency difference between weak and strong turbulence is still on the same order of the intermediate density cases with over 30\%, but decreases again after the shell forms.
+Thus, at roughly \unit[4]{kyr}, the dust destruction efficiency difference between weak and strong turbulence is still on the same order of the intermediate-density cases with over 30\%, but decreases again after the shell forms.